 It’s not just about transmitting knowledge; it’s about multi-leveled training in both soft and digital skills, so that sales teams know how to listen, when to talk, and how to move leads along their sales journey.
 Bear in mind that nowadays, a great deal of sales work takes place remotely, so there’s often no one around to ask for help in a pinch or to keep an eye on how things are going.
-That makes it even more important to make sure that training goes smoothly and effectively.
+That makes it even more important to make sure that sales training goes smoothly and effectively.

 On top of that, remember that good sales employees want opportunities to improve themselves and advance their career, and if you don’t provide them, they’ll leave for somewhere that does.
 Fully 74% of participants in a Deloitte survey agree that developing worker skills and capabilities is important to their organization’s strategy, but only 34% said they are satisfied with the training and education they experience.

 Businesses also need to upskill sales teams to use digital tools like advanced customer data platforms and CRMs if they want to successfully implement a digital culture – because without it, they’ll fall behind the competition.